How it works, in plain language

 What can be sent to the email service?

-From any device, email anything you want a second opinion on — whether it made you stop and wonder, or it seemed perfectly normal.
+From any device, email anything you want a second opinion on.
+Maybe it made you stop and wonder.
+Maybe it seemed perfectly normal.
 Scammers design their messages to look ordinary on purpose, so the ones that don't feel off are often the most important to check.

-• Attach a photo of a letter or QR code.
+- Attach a photo of a document or QR code.

 We will email you back with clear actions.